 • Referral for free immunizations for kids

-• Referral to other health services as needed
+• Referral to other community and health services as needed

 Note: A person who currently receives Medicaid, Work First, or Food and Nutrition Services (Food Stamps) automatically meets the income eligibility guidelines for WIC.